 If you’re looking for a ray of sunshine, a smiling face and a conversation with someone with a very positive attitude, then find Julienne Dallara at the Abilities Expo.
 Julienne has Transverse Myelitis, but it doesn’t slow her down.

-Julienne not only sells booth space at the Expo, but she also serves the disaster consultant for any exhibitor who has a problem, the unofficial office of information for the Expo attendees, the official Expo hostess and the queen of hospitality for exhibitors and attendees.
+Julienne not only sells booth space at the Expo, but she also serves as the disaster consultant for any exhibitor who has a problem, the unofficial office of information for the Expo attendees, the official Expo hostess and the queen of hospitality for exhibitors and attendees.
 She is also a valued Cure Medical Advocate.

 For 15 years, Julienne sold accessible vehicles and was very happy in that business.
 Then she got a call from David Korse, president and CEO of the Abilities Expo, who explained that the Expo was interested in hiring someone with a disability to join their team.
 Julienne never had met David, but her friend, Myra Fornos, a well-known attorney in the disability community, was friends with David and had given him Julienne’s name.